dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/redshift-setup.md

 <TabItem value="IAM">

-The following table lists the authentication parameters to use IAM autentication.
+The following table lists the authentication parameters to use IAM authentication.

 To set up a Redshift profile using IAM Authentication, set the `method` parameter to `iam` as shown below.
 Note that a password is not required when using IAM Authentication.
 For more information on this type of authentication, consult the [Redshift Documentation](https://docs.aws.amazon.com/redshift/latest/mgmt/generating-user-credentials.html)